AliEmad2002/CNC/README.md

 # 2. Targets
-Mainly targeted for STM32F401 MCU, anyways it can be easly ported into other targets*. (target must have requirements mentioned in section 5)
+Mainly targeted for STM32F401 MCU, anyways it can be easly ported into other targets*. (target must meet the requirements mentioned in section 5)

 # 3. Interfacing
 It could be interfaced using any of the popular softwares that sends G-code*.